fluxstride/my-gifter/CONTRIBUTION.md

 > _Sample Commit Messages_

-- `feat: Added a new featyre` := `feat` is used here because the feature was non-existent before the commit.
+- `feat: Added a new feature` := `feat` is used here because the feature was non-existent before the commit.

 #